 Make sure to warm up and cool down when doing exercise.
 If you play sports, protects joints with the right gear.
 Use your largest, strongest joints for lifting, pushing, pulling and carrying.
 Watch your step to prevent falls.
 Balance rest and activity throughout the day.

-Eating healthy food, not smoking, drinking in moderation and getting good sleep will help you to feel your best.
+Eating healthy food, balanced nutrition, not smoking, drinking in moderation and getting good sleep will help you to feel your best.

 Diagnosed With Osteoarthritis?